yevheniya-nosyk/ede/README.md

 This repository contains all the code to set up test subdomains under extended-dns-errors.com.

+If you are looking for the code to reproduce the ACM IMC 2023 paper, you can access it under the `imc-2023` tag [here](https://github.com/yevheniya-nosyk/ede/tree/imc-2023).

 ## Prerequisites

 Start by copying the `.env-example` configuration file to `.env`, gradually filling it in as we set up the project.
 The copied file is ignored by Git.